wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/step-by-step.rst

         }

-If you want to uninstall the Elasticsearch, see the :ref:`Uninstalling <uninstall_elasticsearch>` section.
+If you want to uninstall Elasticsearch, see the :ref:`Uninstalling <uninstall_elasticsearch>` section.

 Next steps
 ----------